 Higher duration risk for higher returns

 According to Endowus’ website, their Ultra portfolio has a total weighted duration of 1.61 years.
-This is slightly longer than the weighted duration of 1.12 years for Syfe Cash+, which may indicate that it’s relatively riskier.
+This is slightly longer than the weighted duration of 1.15 years for Syfe Cash+, which may indicate that it’s relatively riskier and may be more prone to the recent increases in long-term rates.

 Stashaway Simple: What is it?